Go Back Email Link

 Instructions

-• Massage oil onto both sides of the steak and season to your liking with salt and black pepper.
+• Massage a bit of oil onto both sides of the steak, then season with salt and black pepper.

 450 grams (1 lb) rump steak (sirloin in the US)

-As a guide, you will need just under 1 tablespoon of salt for this amount of pasta.
+• Cook the pasta in a large pot of well-salted boiling water until al dente, following the packet instructions.
+As a guide, use just under 1 tablespoon of salt for this amount of pasta.

 400 grams (14 oz) dry Rigatoni pasta

-It's easy to forget, place a measuring cup in your colander as a reminder before you start cooking.
+• Before draining the pasta, reserve at least ½ cup of pasta water.
+It’s easy to forget, so place a measuring cup in your colander as a reminder before you start cooking.
+Drain the pasta and set aside.

-• While the pasta is cooking, start on the sauce.
-Combine the cream, half a teaspoon salt, black pepper, dijon mustard and balsamic vinegar in a bowl.
-Stir and set aside.
+• While the pasta cooks, make the sauce mixture.
+In a bowl, combine the cream, salt, black pepper, Dijon mustard and balsamic vinegar.
+Stir well and set aside.

 300 millilitre (1 ¼ cup) double cream, ½ teaspoon salt, a generous amount of ground black pepper, 1 teaspoon Dijon mustard, 1 tablespoon balsamic vinegar

-• Heat the oil and butter in a large frying pan.
-Once the butter is melted, add the onion and fry for 4 minutes over medium-low heat until the onions are soft.
+• Heat the oil and butter in a large frying pan or skillet.
+Once the butter has melted, add the onion and cook over medium-low heat for about 4 minutes, until softened.

 1 tablespoon oil, 1 tablespoon butter, 1 large onion, finely chopped